Chuene Morifi: Mamelodi Sundowns Ladies

 In the inaugural CAF Women's Champions League final she scored the opening goal to make it 1–0 to Sundowns and help the team win their first CAF Women's Champions League.

 Morifi was voted by fans the Player of the Season in the 2023 SAFA Women's League, and was added to the 2023 COSAFA women's champion league Best XI and 2023 CAF Women's Champions League Best XI.

 In the COSAFA Champions League, she scored in the semi-final against Green Buffaloes from Zambia to give Sundowns the lead and help them to a come-from-behind 3–1 win.
 She then opened the scoring in the final against Double Action Ladies with the team winning 2–0 to lift their second COSAFA Women's Champions League title.

 Beylerbeyi

 In July 2024, she moved to Turkey, and joined Super League side Beylerbeyi in Istanbul.

+Fomget

+In July 2025, she joined Super League side Fomget in Ankara.